Skip to main content

 The way forward

-Though the scope of making these pathbreaking and disruptive changes sustainable to the healthcare system in terms of telemedicine is still at an early research stage, factors such as ease-of-use, affordability of the technology, flexibility of the regulatory guidelines, and robust technology framework have the potential to pave the way for an agile and lean model of virtual clinical trials in the future.
+Though the scope of making these pathbreaking and disruptive changes sustainable to the healthcare system in terms of telemedicine is still at an early research stage, factors such as ease of use, affordability of the technology, flexibility of the regulatory guidelines, and robust technology framework have the potential to pave the way for an agile and lean model of virtual clinical trials in the future.